Neist Point and Lighthouse

 A furore erupted in 2002 when a former owner of the Lighthouse Cottages installed a toll booth at the Neist Point Car Park and began charging for access to the Point.
 After a concerted campaign by locals, the illegal charging stopped and the cottages were sold on.

-The Lighthouse Cottages, together with the small enclosed area around them, are now owned by Jane Corfield, a reputed millionairess from England.
+The Lighthouse Cottages, together with the small enclosed area around them, are now owned by Jane Corfield.
+Despite there still being old signage indicating that accommodation is available in the lighthouse cottages, they are no longer let to tourists.

-The remainder of the land on Neist Point belongs to Glendale Estate and forms part of the common grazings for the township of Waterstein.
+The remainder of the land on Neist Point forms part of the common grazings for the township of Waterstein and each of five crofts at Waterstein owns a share, with souming (grazing rights) for 1 horse, 4 cows and 30 sheep.

 Neist Point was used as the dramatic setting for a number of scenes in the movie Breaking The Waves in 1996, starring Emily Watson.
 A mock cemetery was constructed for the scenes, which remained for several years afterwards.